asgharrazavi/msm_analysis_scripts/Opsin_Structure/tica_files/README.md

 <br />
 The files: `ev0.h5`  and  `ev1.h5`  are projection of all of the MD simulation data on tICA *1st* and *2nd* eigenvectors.
 <br />
 `tic_cont_zoom.png` and `tic_cont_all.png` show contribution of each tICA eigenvector to total dynamics captured by tICA.
-These contributions are normalized and accumulated.
+These contributions are normalized and accumulated and calculated using the `plot_tica_contributions.py` script.